 - One in four Skin Cancer In America 2020 respondents said they were interested in content or resources on anxiety related to scans and biopsies

-For those in remission, the time period before scans can feel like, as one Blood-Cancer.com patient advocate puts it, “a dark cloud looming.”
-For some who try not to let cancer define their lives, scans can serve as an unpleasant reminder of their reality, with one BladderCancer.net patient advocate estimating that “my daily thinking assigned to my cancer” increases from 3% to 20% around scan time.
-Another LungCancer.net advocate said she knows some people who “are so paralyzed by fear that they refuse to even leave the house for about a week.”
+For those in remission, the time period before scans can feel like, as one Blood-Cancer.com patient leader puts it, “a dark cloud looming.”
+For some who try not to let cancer define their lives, scans can serve as an unpleasant reminder of their reality, with one BladderCancer.net patient leader estimating that “my daily thinking assigned to my cancer” increases from 3% to 20% around scan time.
+Another LungCancer.net contributor said she knows some people who “are so paralyzed by fear that they refuse to even leave the house for about a week.”

 To this point, understanding scanxiety can provide healthcare companies with an opportunity to help alleviate the physical and mental health concerns people with cancer face due to scans.
 This can include initiatives to help people living with cancer cope with scanxiety and awareness campaigns to help clinicians understand the importance of delivering scan results as quickly as possible.

 “Endo belly” is a term often used by people living with endometriosis to describe a type of severe bloating caused by the condition and often linked to flares or the menstrual cycle.

 Endo belly is common among people living with endometriosis.
 In fact, 93% of Endometriosis In America 2021 respondents said they have ever experienced endo belly.
 For many, it’s a frequent occurrence; 84% of survey respondents said they had experienced endo belly during the previous six months.